Iraqi Army Aviation Command

 The Iraqi Army Aviation Command is the aviation branch of the Iraqi Ground Forces founded in 1980.
 It commands the helicopter class as well as the class of unmanned aerial vehicles (UAVs).
-It is a completely separate force from the Iraqi Air Force, and its current commander is Maj.
-Gen. Muhammad Abdul-Karim Aouni.
+It is a completely separate force from the Iraqi Air Force, and its current commander is LT.
+Gen. Aqeel Mustafa Mahdi.

 History

 Origination Of Aviation Command

 The Iraqi Army Aviation Command was formed after a split from the Iraqi Air Force in 1980.

 The 1990s

 After Iraq's military was destroyed in the Gulf War, and the Army Aviation Command lost much of its equipment in military operations.
 After the war, Iraq was unable to rebuild to its previous state of military power as a result of the United Nations' decision to blockade Iraq.

 After 2003

 After the United States and its allies invaded Iraq in 2003 and the civil administrator Paul Bremer, decided to dissolve and rehabilitate the Iraqi army.
 The Army Aviation Command was dissolved and most of the military, logistical equipment and infrastructure was dismantled.

-The United States then aided in the reconstruction of the Army Aviation Command and supplied it with the necessary military equipment, logistics and rehabilitation of army bases and airports.
+Initially all helicopters in the new Iraqi Armed Forces post-2003 were operated by the Iraqi Air Force.
+The United States began rebuilding the support helicopter capability and supplied it with the necessary military equipment, logistics and rehabilitation of army bases and airports.
+In October 2010, a number of helicopters were transferred from the Air Force to the Army, and the Iraqi Army Aviation Command was reformed.

+The U.S. Army Corps of Engineers began construction of a very large maintenance building for the IAAC in 2009, costing $9.8 million.
+The Iraqi Army Aviation Command held a ribbon cutting ceremony at Taji on 17 January 2011 to formally begin operations in their newest maintenance facility.
+The hangar was large enough for aviation mission requirements at the time, and growing requirements projected into the future.
+At more than 240 feet long and 50 feet tall, the hangar was the largest maintenance hangar in Iraq and the largest clear-span building in the entire Middle East.
+The hangar bay was large enough to support multiple airframes and activities that have a logical work flow relationship simultaneously.
+It was part of a larger complex that includes numerous offices and maintenance shops.